EasySportsApps/RandomTeamsApp/README.md

 ## <img src="https://img.icons8.com/ios-filled/24/000000/document.png"/> About RandomTeamsApp

-RandomTeamsApp is a free and interactive web application developed with R Studio and Shiny.
+RandomTeamsApp is a free and interactive Shiny web app, created and developed by [Raúl Hileno, PhD](https://raulhilenophd-nextlevelstatsandapps4u.netlify.app/), as part of the [EasySportsApps](https://github.com/EasySportsApps) GitHub project.
 It helps the coaching staff of any sports team create random groups for training or competition.
 The app is suitable for all team sports (e.g., basketball, soccer, volleyball, etc.) and offers the following features:

 - <img src="https://img.icons8.com/ios-filled/24/000000/upload.png"/> **Load players**: Load player data from pre-created XLSX, XLS, or CSV files.
 - <img src="https://img.icons8.com/ios-filled/24/000000/add-user-male.png"/> **Add players**: Add new players with complete information, including ID number, first and last name, sport, team, age category, and position.